chuhann/tp/docs/DeveloperGuide.md

 *update(String, Data)*.

 UI's interaction with the rest of the program<br>
-UI passes the user's input string out to the Duke object, which then passes the string to the Command Interpreter layer.
+UI passes the user's input string out to the DOMNUS object, which then passes the string to the Command Interpreter layer.
 UI also reads data from the Data object for refreshing purposes, but does not modify it.

 **1.3 Command Interpreter Layer**<br>
-Upon receiving command from the UI, Duke would pass the entire user input into Command Interpreter (CI)
+Upon receiving command from the UI, DOMNUS would pass the entire user input into Command Interpreter (CI)

 **1.4 Execute Layer**<br>
-Once CI processed the user input, duke proceeds to redirect the input to Execute for execution of action.
+Once CI processed the user input, DOMNUS proceeds to redirect the input to Execute for execution of action.

 **1.5 Storage Layer**<br>
-Once CI processed the user input, duke proceeds to redirect the input to Execute for execution of action.
+Once CI processed the user input, DOMNUS proceeds to redirect the input to Execute for execution of action.

 **1.6 Flow of DOMSUN**<br>
 The sequence diagram below shows the main interaction of classes with each other throughout the whole lifecycle of DOMSUM.